krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-What Google Cloud project attributes can be changed?
+Q. What Google Cloud project attributes can be changed?
 ```
 ```
 The Project Name